Wentao-Gao/datasets/README.md

 # Datasets

-This is for ECAI paper.
+This is for Time series forecasting experiment.